 Today’s Scripture contains a serious warning from the apostle Paul.
-He is speaking to Christians to be careful of what you listen to.
-He says, “Don’t be deceived.”
+He was instructing Christians at Ephesus to be careful of what they listen to.
+He said, “Don’t be deceived.”

 Usually the way we get tricked is by hearing the words, “there’s no real harm in it”, or “you’ll never get caught.”
 That’s how Eve was deceived in the garden of Eden.
 Paul voices his concern that there will be ungodly people try to smooth talk you into sinning.
 Everyday we are tempted to sin and when we have a voice repeating to us that it’s ok we may fall into the trap.